nealmaker/tree-growth-nf/README.md

   - Using fia's rate gives a very acurate model (that's what we used), using (dbh_e - dbh_s)/interval does not
 - ht_rate as calculated by fia does equal (ht_e - ht_s)/interval, and there's a lot of measurement error
   - 30% of observations have negative ht growth rates
-  - The model has very low accuracy
+  - The model has very low accuracy (r^2 of .1) and 15% of predictions are negative
   - Perhaps the ht rates could be processed in the same way the fia processed dbh rates to give better results
 - bal is calculated based on all trees in each subplot.
-Does that include big and little trees, or are we getting weird numbers because we need to combine data from regen plots and overstory plots?
+Does that include big and little trees (do the regen and overstory plots share a subplot ID), or are we getting weird numbers because we need to combine data from regen and overstory plots?
-- Independent test data is reserved by holding back data from 20% of unique plot IDs, but some of those could be plots in the training data, measured at a different time (each remeasurement gets a new plot ID).
+- Independent test data is reserved by holding back data from 20% of unique plot IDs (PLT_CN for plot at end of remeasurement period), but some of those could be plots in the training data, measured at a different time (each remeasurement gets a new plot ID).
 We should probably figure out which plots were remeasured multiple times and account for it explicitly.